Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Part-1 lab3.md

 1. In the **Rules** window, click the name of the rule under the **Rules** column.
 In the window that opens to the right, click the toggle under **Enable or disable rule** to enable the rule.
 Close the window.
 1. Leave your browser session open for the next exercise.

+## Review
+In this lab, you will complete the following tasks:
++ Create a Mail Flow Encryption Rule using the Exchange admin center